The Unknown Soldier (1985 film): Production

 Mollberg used young and unknown actors, many of whom are now famous.
 The film was shot in color with much hand-held footage, attempting to portray the story more realistically than the prior Edvin Laine version.
 This has often led to unfavorable comparisons with the better-known 1955 adaption.
 Although a full musical score was composed for the movie, Mollberg released the finished film without it for stylistic reasons.

+Making the 1985 version cost more than 20 times as much as the 1955 film: the production costs of Edvin Laine's film were approximately FIM 650,000 in 1985 currency, while Rauni Mollberg's film was over FIM 14 million, making it the most expensive Finnish film of all time when it was completed.